Table of Contents

 With the tokens login setting, the embedded app uses a normal Knack login form.
 For this option, users logging into your embedded app will not be redirected to a consent screen to log in and can log in directly through the embedded app.

-Consent Screen
+Consent Screen White Label Secure

-How does this option work?
+How does the tokens option work?

 When you log in to a website, this option stores tokens in the browser.
 These tokens can then be used to authenticate the user logging into your app.